Rüdiger von der Goltz: Finnish Civil War

+Baltic campaign

+The Inter-Allied Commission of Control insisted that the German troops remain in Latvia and Estonia to prevent the area from being re-occupied by the Soviet Red Army.
+As many of the demoralised German soldiers were being withdrawn from Latvia, a Freikorps unit called the "Iron Division" (Eiserne Division) was formed and deployed in Riga.
+New volunteers arriving from Germany and remnants of the German 8th Army were subsequently added to the Iron Division, assigned under the command of Goltz.
+Baltic Germans and some Latvians also formed the Baltische Landeswehr, led by Major Alfred Fletcher.

 In late February 1919, only the seaport of Libau (Liepāja) remained in the hands of the German and Latvian forces.
-In March 1919, General von der Goltz was able to win a series of victories over the Red Army, first occupying Windau (Ventspils), the major port of Courland, and then advancing south and east to retake Riga.
+In March 1919, Goltz won a series of victories over the Red Army, first occupying Windau (Ventspils), the major port of Courland, and then advancing south and east to retake Riga on 23 May 1919.

 After the Bolsheviks had been driven out from most of Latvia, the Allies ordered the German government to withdraw its troops from the Baltic region.
-However, the Germans succeeded in negotiating a postponement, arguing that withdrawal would give the Bolsheviks a free hand.
-General von der Goltz then attempted to seize control of Latvia with the assistance of the local German population.
-The Latvian nationalist government was deposed while the Freikorps, Latvian and White Russian units moved on to capture Riga on May 23, 1919.
-The Latvian nationalists sought assistance from the Estonian army which had been occupying northern Latvia since earlier that year.
+Goltz resisted, and with the assistance of the local German population deposed the Latvian nationalist government while Freikorps, Latvian and White Russian units captured Riga on 23 May 1919.
+The Latvian nationalists sought assistance from the Estonian army, which had been occupying northern Latvia since earlier that year.

-In June 1919, General von der Goltz ordered his troops to advance not east against the Red Army (as the Allies had been expecting), but north, against the Estonians.
-On June 19, the Iron Division and Landeswehr units launched an attack to capture areas around Wenden (Cēsis), but in the battles over the following few days, they were defeated by the 3rd Estonian Division (led by Ernst Põdder).
-On the morning of June 23, the Germans began a general retreat toward Riga.
-The Allies again insisted that the Germans withdraw their remaining troops from Latvia and intervened to impose a ceasefire between the Estonians and the Freikorps when the Latvians were about to march into Riga.
-The British insisted that General von der Goltz leave Latvia, and he turned his troops over to the West Russian Volunteer Army in the "Mitau mutiny' of August 1919.
+In June 1919, Goltz ordered his troops to advance not east against the Red Army, as the Allies had expected, but north against the Estonians.
+On 19 June, the Iron Division and Landeswehr units attacked around Wenden (Cēsis), but were defeated by the 3rd Estonian Division under Ernst Põdder in the Battle of Cēsis.
+Under Allied pressure, a ceasefire was imposed when Estonian and Latvian forces were advancing on Riga.
+Goltz turned his troops over to the West Russian Volunteer Army in the Mitau mutiny of August 1919 and was recalled by the German government in October 1919.

-Count von der Goltz later claimed in his memoirs that his major strategic goal in 1919 had been to launch a campaign in cooperation with the White Russian forces to overturn the Bolshevik regime by marching on St. Petersburg (Petrograd) and to install a pro-German anti-Bolshevist government in Russia.
+In his memoirs, Goltz claimed that his principal strategic goal had been to march on St. Petersburg in cooperation with White Russian forces and install a pro-German anti-Bolshevist government in Russia — an ambition the Allies had frustrated.

-He participated in the Kapp Putsch of 13 March 1920.

-As President of the Vereinigten vaterländischen Verbände Deutschlands (VvVD) (United Patriotic Associations of Germany) he participated in the Harzburg Front in the early 1930s.